Proven New Jersey Pedestrian Accident Attorneys

 If you’ve been hurt as a pedestrian because of the carelessness of a motorist, you want an experienced and proven lawyer to help you get the compensation you need and deserve.
-The Lee Law Firm can help.
-Call us at 973-295-5847 or send us an email to set up a free initial consultation.

 How Do I Get Compensation for a Pedestrian Accident Injury?

 The best way to get full and fair compensation after being hit by a car is to hire an experienced personal injury lawyer.
 You can turn to your insurance company, but they have a vested interest in paying you as little as possible (it’s how they maximize their profits).
 An attorney, on the other hand, will typically be paid a percentage of your recovery, so there’s an incentive to get as much as possible for you.

 In most instances, to get the monetary compensation you need, you’ll have to file a personal injury lawsuit.
 If liability is clear, there’s a good chance that your attorney will be able to negotiate a settlement that meets your needs.